B1000 College Purpose

 1. Transfer courses and degrees designed to provide the first two years of a baccalaureate education.

-2. Professional (i.e. Career-oriented) courses, certificates, and degrees designed to prepare students for entry-level employment and apprenticeships.
+2. Professional (i.e., Career-oriented) courses, certificates, and degrees designed to prepare students for entry-level employment and apprenticeships.

 3. Continuing education and/or training seminars, courses, certificates, and programs designed for individuals who want to upgrade occupational skills for current jobs, retrain for new jobs, or prepare for a new career.